deammion/Engr-Project/project_requirement/project-requirement.md

 ## 1. Introduction

-Web applications are accessed and used everywhere therefore ensuring web application security is becoming increasingly difficult.
-There are many vulnerabilities web applications are susceptible too and ensuring all of these are secured against or can be very difficult.
-These days, all it takes is for an attacker to exploit a single vulnerability, to compromise a whole website or user accounts.
+Web applications are accessed and used by everyone everywhere.
+Therefore, ensuring web application security is extremely important, yet it is becoming increasingly difficult.
+There are many vulnerabilities web applications are susceptible too and ensuring all of these are secured against can be very difficult.
+These days, all it takes is for an attacker to exploit a single vulnerability to compromise a whole website or users accounts.

 XSS is one of the most common vulnerabilities that occurs whenever a web application trusts, or does not validate untrusted data.
 [1].
-A XSS vulnerability can allow an attacker to execute scripts in an end user’s browser, access a user’s cookies, and could even result in an attacker compromising a user’s account [1].
+An XSS vulnerability can allow an attacker to execute scripts in an end user’s browser, access a user’s cookies, and could even result in an attacker compromising a user’s account [1].
 Furthermore, an XSS attack can have huge consequences which is why implementing appropriate security measures are vital.

 One way to mitigate the XSS attacks is to use CSP [2].
-CSP is an added layer of security which can help protect against different attacks.
+CSP is an added layer of security that can help protect against different attacks.
 CSP nonce tags are used to prevent XSS [3].
-A nonce is a pseudo-random value intended for one time use meaning the nonce changes with each HTTP request to ensure an attacker cannot obtain the value of it [4].
+A nonce is a pseudo-random value intended for one-time use meaning the nonce changes with each HTTP request, to ensure an attacker cannot obtain the value of it [4].
 If an application contains script tags in the HTTP response, the nonce value is added as a tag to any trusted script tags within the application.
-Once the application is run, only script tags which have the nonce tag, with the correct nonce value will be executed and run [4].
+Once the application is run, only script tags that have the nonce tag, with the correct nonce value will be executed and run [4].
 This ensures that only trusted script tags are allowed to be executed within an application.

-This project will use CSP nonce tags to determine whether or not script tags should be run on a web application, in order to mitigate XSS attacks.
+This project will use CSP headers and nonce tags to determine whether or not script tags should be run on a web application, to mitigate XSS attacks.

 ### Client